+FUN:Misc Command 22 None

+Range None

+Std BIST Built In Self Test with no line voltage applied to the starter.

+Powered BIST Built In Self Test with line voltage applied to the starter

+No commands (Default)

-FUN:Misc Co 22 None mmand LCD Description Range None Reset RT Reset kWh Reflash Mode Store Parms Load Parms Factory Rst Std BIST Powered BIST No commands (Default) Reset Run Time Meter Reset kWh/MWh Meters Activate Reflash Mode The current parameter values are stored in non-volatile memory All parameter are retrieved from non-volatile memory All parameters are restored to the factory defaults Built In Self Test with no line voltage applied to the starter.
-Built In Self Test with line voltage applied to the starter.
-Description The Miscellaneous C Commands parameter is used to issue various commands to the MX starter.
+Reset RT Reset Run Time Meter

+Reset kWh Reset kWh/MWh Meters

+Reflash Mode Activate Reflash Mode

+Store Parms The current parameter values are stored in non-volatile memory Load Parms All parameter are retrieved from non-volatile memory Factory Rst All parameters are restored to the factory defaults

+The Miscellaneous Commands parameter is used to issue various commands to the MX3 starter.

+The standard BIST command will put the starter into the unpowered BIST test.
+See section 8.6.1 on page 197.

+The powered BIST command will put the starter into a powered BIST test.
+See section 8.6.2 on page 199.

 The Reset Run Time command resets the user run time meters back to zero (0).

-The Reset kWh com mand resets the accumulated kilowatt-hour and megawatt-hour meters back to zero (0).
-The Reflash Mode cc be entered if the MX The onboard LED di MX does not operat power. ommand puts the MX into a reflash program memory mode.
-The reflash mode can only starter is idle.
-When the reflash mode is entered, the MX waits to be programmed. splay shows "FLSH".
+The Reset kWh command resets the accumulated kilowatt-hour and megawatt-hour meters back to zero (0).

+The Reflash Mode command puts the MX^3 into a reflash program memory mode.
+The reflash mode can only be entered if the MX^3 starter is idle.
+When the reflash mode is entered, the MX^3 waits to be programmed.
+The onboard LED display shows "FLSH".
 The remote display is disabled after entering reflash mode.
-The remotally until reflash mode is exited.
-Reflash mode may be exited by cycling control The Store Parameters If changes are being not work, the old par s command allows the user to copy the parameters into non-volatile memory as a backup. made, store the old set of parameters before any changes are made.
-If the new settings do ameter values can be loaded back into memory.
-The Load Parameters s command loads the stored parameters into active memory.
-The Factory Reset co in chapter 5. ommand restores all parameters to the factory defaults.
-The default values can be found The standard BIST c ommand will put the starter into the unpowered BIST test.
-See section 8.6.1 on page 195.
-The powered BIST c ommand will put the starter into a powered BIST test.
-See section 8.6.2 on page 197.
+The MX^3 does not operate normally until reflash mode is exited.
+Reflash mode may be exited by cycling control power.

+The Store Parameters command allows the user to copy the parameters into non-volatile memory as a backup.
+If changes are being made, store the old set of parameters before any changes are made.
+If the new settings do not work, the old parameter values can be loaded back into memory.

+The Load Parameters command loads the stored parameters into active memory.

+The Factory Reset command restores all parameters to the factory defaults.
+The default values can be found in chapter 5.

-Time and Date Format FUN 23
+Time and Date Format

-LCD Display

 FUN: T/D Format 23 mm/dd/yy 12h

-LCD

-Range mm/dd/yy 12h mm/dd/yy 24h yy/mm/dd 12h yy/mm/dd 24h dd/mm/yy 12h dd/mm/yy 24h
+Range mm/dd/yy 12h

+mm/dd/yy 24h yy/mm/dd 12h yy/mm/dd 24h dd/mm/yy 12h dd/mm/yy 24h

 Description Sets the date display format and 12 hour or 24 hour time display.

-NOTE: The system clock does not recognize daylight savings time.
+₩ NOTE: The system clock does not recognize daylight savings time.

 Time FUN 24

-LCD Display

 FUN: Time 24 hh/mm/ss

 Description Sets the present time.

 See Also Time and Date parameter (FUN 23).

 Date FUN 25

-LCD Display

 FUN: Date 25 mm/dd/yy

 Description Sets the present date.

 See Also Time and Date parameter (FUN 23).

-Passcode ----------
+Passcode FUN 26

-FUN: Passcode 26 066
+FUN: Passcode 26 Off

-The $MX^3$ provides a means of locking parameter values so that they may not be changed.
+The MX^3 provides a means of locking parameter values so that they may not be changed.
 Once locked, the parameters values may be viewed on the display, but any attempt to change their values by pressing the [UP] or [DOWN] keys is ignored.